The Best Coffee Mugs of 2019

 - 6 - The CoastLine Glass Mug (For glass lovers)

 - 7 - The Yeti Rambler Tumbler (For the adventurous)

 - THE VERDICT: What's The Best Coffee Mug?

-Coffee lovers tend to spend lots of time (and money) finding the best beans and brewing kit, but you know what’s often neglected?
-The best mug!
+Coffee drinkers tend to spend lots of time (and money) finding the best beans and brewing kit, but you know what’s often neglected?
+The mug!

 TOP PICK: The Contigo Autoseal West Loop Vacuum Insulated Travel Mug

-Coffee cups are dime a dozen, and we don’t usually think that hard when buying them.
+Coffee cups are a dime a dozen, and we don’t usually think that hard when buying them.
 Here's a quick guide to help you choose the right one.

-The material of coffee cups makes a huge difference to the drinking experience.
-Roughly speaking, good mugs are made from four materials:
+The material of your coffee cup makes a huge difference to the drinking experience (and taste, as you'll see below).

 Each of these materials has its advantages and disadvantages, and you should consider this when deciding on a new coffee cup.